 And here are a few more… some I drizzled additional chocolate on top, and then added the decor.

 They were kinda sorta a big hit around my place with both the adults and the kids.
-I kept them in the refrigerator so they were a nice, ice-cold treat on these hot days we’ve been having.
+I keep them in the refrigerator so they are a nice, ice-cold treat on hot days!

 Yield: About 36 cake ball truffles

 Cook Time: 35 minutes

 - 1 (3 ounce) package instant vanilla pudding mix

 - 3/4 cup freshly squeezed orange juice

 - 3/4 (16 ounce) tub cream cheese frosting